VlRsMD/SOLIDLab_TMPS/README.md

 # SOLIDLab_TMPS
-Implementation of SOLID design principles
-The report and implementation can be found in the "src" folder
+Implementation of SOLID design principles.
+The report and implementation can be found in the "src" folder.